ShaunK79/Task-Tracker/README.md

 - Add new tasks with a click
 - Mark tasks as completed
+- Delete and Pause buttons
+- Notes section for user to make notes
 - Stores tasks in browser using localStorage
 - Responsive and user-friendly interface